njieamy/HelloWorld/practices.md

 ### Description
 <br>
 After successfully installing Android Studio, I created a new project for the Hello World app.
-The app simply displays the string "Hello World" on the screen of the Android virtual or physical device <br>
+The app simply displays the string "Hello World" on the screen of the Android Emulator or physical device <br>

 ***************************************************************************